TesteurManiak/flutter_manga_reader/README.md

 $ dart run flutter_native_splash:create
 ```

+## Download

+You can download the nightly build from [here](https://github.com/TesteurManiak/flutter_manga_reader/actions/workflows/nightly.yml).

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.